Smartking1/AttendRx-Face-Recognition-Attendance-System-main/README.md

 ## Overview

-AttendRx is an innovative solution designed to modernize and simplify attendance management in educational institutions.
+This is an innovative solution designed to modernize and simplify attendance management in educational institutions.
 Traditional methods of recording attendance are often time-consuming and prone to errors.
 This project introduces a smart, automated system utilizing face recognition technology to seamlessly track student attendance.

 ### Key Features